Admissions to Global Bachelor's Programmes

 Studying in your final year

-Applicants from outside the EU/EEA area must have a completed upper secondary school/high school education before they can apply.
+Citizens from outside the EU/EEA area must have a completed upper secondary school/high school education before they can apply.
 Please check the key dates for the January application round.

 Specific entry requirements

 Your upper secondary school courses will be assessed by University Admissions once you have submitted a complete application.
 In the assessment of foreign upper secondary school courses and grades, University Admissions uses among others the following country handbooks developed by the Swedish Council for Higher Education.
-Applicants with IB qualifications can also check the equivalent courses for IB diplomas from 2014 and later, and IB diplomas from 2013 or earlier.

 Karolinska Institutet is not involved in the eligibility assessments and we cannot guide you regarding the assessments.